bibikhadiza/SoundCloud-Playlister-/README.md

   No Back End

 ## Future Intergrations
+The initial goal of this challenge was to create a single page application for users to search for tracks and create party playlists.
+I built this application with the code challenge objectives in mind; create an simple, clean app that is easy to maintain and add new features to.
+For this reason I have choosen to create a dynamic, client side one page application consisting of four components.
+I have not utilized Redux and React Saga for this application in order to keep the applciation source code simple and maintainable.
+I am still working on implementing the party playlist feature along with creating more tests for the components.
+The following is a list of future additions:

   • Incorporate more tests for react components
   • Allow user to sign in with their SoundCloud accounts \
   • Allow users to create playlists by clicking "Add to Playlist" button on track cards \